 Although you can run Spacemacs as an app with a regular user interface, it is well worth having some knowledge of the command line and the bash shell.

-You will want to be logged on to an administrator’s account.
-For my install instructions, enter the text after the $ (command prompt) that I have provided onto the command line of Terminal and press the Enter/Return key (this entering of text and pressing ENTER is often abbreviated to simply “Enter” or “do”).
+You will want to be logged on to an account with administrator capability.
+In Mac OS X and Ubuntu and Linux Mint the default user account can perform administrator functions by entering the user’s password.
+For my install instructions, enter the text that I have provided, onto the command line of Terminal, after the $ (command prompt), and press the Enter/Return key (this entering of text and pressing ENTER is often abbreviated to simply “Enter” or “do”).

 Sometimes you will need to wait quite a while for the install process to finish and return you to the command prompt (yourusername $).